 We discussed the right to vote, freedom of speech and assembly, the right to be free from torture and slavery.
 They asked questions, were curious about the outside world.
 They didn’t know what the other democracies were like and I was happy to share a bit of the outside world with them.
 We discussed what a Bill of Rights meant and how this would protect the people.
 Under the current constitution, the notion of “innocent until proven guilty” does not exist.
 One elderly man asked me, “in your country, can religious persons vote?”
 I said “yes” and there was a murmur as they digested this, gaining perspective.
 Under the current constitution, members of religious orders cannot vote.

 One woman stood up, waved the copy of the constitution she was holding, looked me in the eyes and said, “just like how we go to the villages to give vaccinations to women and children, we should go to the villages to teach people about the constitution because this is like a vaccine!” – It is true, isn’t it?
 This is like a vaccine.
 That Monday, 100 lawyers pledged to conduct one workshop of their own independently.
 They promised to pay it forward, take what they learned and empower others.
-Three weeks later, these lawyers went on a constitutional awareness bus tour around the country, teaching thousands of villagers about the constitution.
+Three weeks later, these lawyers from law firms in Myanmar went on a constitutional awareness bus tour around the country, teaching thousands of villagers about the constitution.
 They paid it forward.